sandeshwar/market-pulse-frontend/server/rust_api/README.md

 2. Get your API key from your account dashboard
 3. Add the API key to your `.env` file

-The API uses the Tiingo endpoints for fetching real-time stock data, and the Wall Street Journal (WSJ) for market indices data.
+The API uses the Tiingo endpoints for fetching real-time stock data.

 ## Running the API